MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 The Contoso DigiAssist bot's purpose is to assist users with queries within the organization.
 Here are some sample questions for testing:

-- Show me my Claim status
+- Show me my Claim status.
 - Do I have Open ADO work items?
-- Show me my documents pending for review today
+- Show me my documents pending for review today.
-- Get recent HR updates
+- Get recent HR updates.

 The Contoso DigiAssist will provide text-based responses or interactive Adaptive Card responses.
 Additional actions can be performed by using the buttons on Adaptive Cards.

 #### Help Static Tab

-The Contoso DigiAssist app for Microsoft Teams also includes a Help tab.
-This displays documentation specific to the ***DigiAssist app*** integration for Microsoft Teams.
+The Contoso DigiAssist app for Microsoft Teams also includes a **Help** tab.
+It displays documentation specific to the ***DigiAssist app*** integration for Microsoft Teams.

 ### Limitations, conditions, and exceptions

-- Users must complete authentication with third party applications from Contoso DigiAssist
+- Users must complete authentication with third-party applications from Contoso DigiAssist.
-- NLP configuration and AI chatbot training must be performed on the Contoso DigiAssist app website
+- NLP configuration and AI chatbot training must be performed on the Contoso DigiAssist app website.
-- Users can only view the Custom adaptive cards on Mobile
+- Users can only view the custom Adaptive Cards on Mobile.

 ### Resources and Videos

-- Document Links included to help validation Team
+- Document Links included to help validation team.
-- End to End Teams App Integration Demo video links is included
+- End to End Teams App Integration Demo video links is included.
-- Detailed Steps for configuration in form of PDF or a Video Link attached
+- Detailed Steps for configuration in form of PDF or a Video Link attached.

 </details>